Michael Donnellan (footballer): Playing career

+Senior

-In 1998, Donnellan won his first All-Ireland medal, as part of the Galway side that won the All-Ireland Senior Football Championship in 1998.
-During the first half of the final against Kildare, Donnellan picked up the ball inside the heart of his own defence and proceeded to go on an amazing run, soloing the length of the field while exchanging a one-two with Kevin Walsh in the midfield.
-As he approached the Kildare goal, he laid the ball off to Derek Savage who passed to Sean Óg De Paor.
+In 1998, Donnellan won his first All-Ireland SFC medal as part of the Galway side that won the 1998 championship.
+During the first half of the final against Kildare, Donnellan picked up the ball inside the heart of his own defence and proceeded to go on an amazing run, soloing the length of the field while exchanging a one-two with Kevin Walsh in midfield.
+As he approached the Kildare goal, he laid the ball off to Derek Savage, who passed to Seán Óg De Paor.
 De Paor slotted the ball over the bar.
 The score re-invigorated the Galway team, who were losing at the time.
 Donnellan's overall performance inspired Galway to their first football title in 32 years and completed a unique hat-trick of senior All-Ireland medals for his family, as he followed in the footsteps of his father John (1966) and his grandfather Mick (1925).
 The final score was 1–14 to 1–10.
-That solo run was later voted No.1 in the Top 20 GAA Moments, in 2003.
-He was named Texaco Footballer of the Year that year.
+That solo run was later voted No.1 in the Top 20 GAA Moments in 2003.
+Donnellan was named Texaco Footballer of the Year that year.

-After reaching another final in 2000, losing out to Kerry after a replay, Donnellan & Galway returned to win the All-Ireland Senior Football Championship.
-After losing to Roscommon in the Connacht semi-final, Galway entered the newly introduced back-door qualifiers and defeated Wicklow, Armagh and Cork to reach the quarter-finals.
-They gained revenge over Roscommon with 0–14 to 1–05 victory to reach the semi-finals, where they defeated Derry by 3 points.
-In the final, they outclassed a Meath team by 0–17 to 0–08.
+After reaching another All-Ireland SFC final in 2000, lost to Kerry after a replay, Donnellan and Galway won the 2001 All-Ireland SFC title.
+After losing to Roscommon in the Connacht SFC semi-final, Galway entered the newly introduced back-door qualifiers and defeated Wicklow, Armagh and Cork to reach the All-Ireland SFC quarter-finals.
+They gained revenge over Roscommon with 0–14 to 1–5 victory to reach the All-Ireland SFC semi-final, where they defeated Derry by three points.
+In the 2001 All-Ireland SFC final, they outclassed a Meath team by 0–17 to 0–08.

+Club

-Donnellan went on to win an All-Ireland Senior Club Football Championship with his adopted club Salthill-Knocknacarra in 2005.
-He gave a man of the match performance in the final where Salthill narrowly edged out Antrim club St Gall's.
+Donnellan had a high-profile transfer to the Salthill–Knocknacarra club in 2005.
+He soon won an All-Ireland Senior Club Football Championship with his adopted club.
+He gave a man-of-the-match performance in the 2005 final, where Salthill narrowly edged out Antrim GAA club St Gall's.